 General.
-While we cannot assure you that we will do so, we currently intend to pay a quarterly dividend of \$0.445 per share on Carolina Group stock following its issuance.
-The first dividend is expected to be declared in May of 2002 and payable in June of 2002.
-The first dividend payment will cover the first three months of the year even though the Carolina Group stock will have been outstanding for less than three months.
+While we cannot assure you that we will do so, we currently intend to pay a quarterly dividend of \$ per share on Carolina Group stock following its issuance.
 Because Loews is a holding company, our principal source of funds is dividends we receive from our subsidiaries.
 The failure of the independent board of directors of Lorillard Tobacco Company or Lorillard, Inc. to pay dividends could lead to our decreasing or eliminating dividends on Carolina Group stock.
 Dividends on Carolina Group stock are limited to an available dividend amount equal to the lesser of: